-Providing Equivalent Benefits and Treatment
+Equivalent Benefits and Treatment

-Annual Athletic Evaluation
+Annual Athletic Evaluation30

-In addition to analyzing whether they are providing equal participation opportunities to male and female student-athletes each year (via the Three-Part Test), schools must also determine whether they are providing male and female student-athletes with equal benefits and treatment.
+In addition to analyzing whether they are providing equal participation opportunities to male and female student-athletes each year (via the Three-Part Test), LEAs must also determine whether they are providing male and female student-athletes with equal benefits and treatment.
 This determination is made by conducting an annual athletic evaluation.

-When completing the annual athletic evaluation, LEAs must compare the following required components (often referred to as the Title IX "Laundry List") in their boys' and girls' athletic programs:
+When completing the annual athletic evaluation, LEAS must consider the following required components (often referred to as the Title IX "Laundry List"):